 3X the earnings.
 Median weekly earnings in 2018 for those with the highest levels of educational attainment—doctoral and professional degrees—were more than triple those with the lowest level, less than a high school diploma.
 Workers age 25 and over who have less education than a high school diploma had the highest unemployment rate (5.4%) and lowest median weekly earnings ($592), three times less than the highest level of education.3

-The 2020 recession caused by the COVID-19 pandemic saw adults with less than a high school diploma suffer the highest employment rate compared to all other education levels.
+The 2020 recession caused by the COVID-19 pandemic saw adults with less than a high school diploma suffer the highest unemployment rate compared to all other education levels.
 4

 It is estimated between $106–$238 billion in health care costs a year are linked to low adult literacy skills.
 Adults with limited health literacy are hospitalized and use emergency services at significantly higher rates than those with higher skills.5